robmab/RallyWorld/wp-content/plugins/autoptimize/readme.txt

 `
 add_filter('autoptimize_filter_main_hookpagecachepurge','__return_false');`

-= Why can't I upgrade from 2.3.4 to 2.4.0 (or higher)? =

-Main reason (apart from occasional hickups that seem to be inherent to plugin upgrades) is that AO 2.4 requires you to be running PHP 5.3 or higher.
-And let's face it; you should actually be running PHP 7.x if you value performance (and security and support), no?

 = Some of the non-ASCII characters get lost after optimization =

 By default AO uses non multibyte-safe string methods, but if your PHP has the mbstring extension you can enable multibyte-safe string functions with this filter;